Creating Access Tokens Using a Custom Integration

 Creating a Custom Integration

-If you have already saved a CLIENT_ID and SECRET, with permissions applied, skip to Getting a Token With the Custom Integration
+If you have already saved a CLIENT_ID and a SECRET, with the correct permissions applied, skip to Getting a Token With the Custom Integration

-If Settings does not appear in the navigation, see your DataTrails Administrator for access.
+If Settings or Integrations does not appear in the navigation, see your DataTrails Administrator for access.

 Using the DataTrails App to Create an Integration (First-Time Setup)